MarcOnTheMoon/ai_labyrinth/README.md

 - Solved first simple task on physical device

 ## Next steps
 Now that we made a first step into the topic, there are 1,000 ideas of what to improve, how to improve, and continue to develop.
 Let's not go into all these details here.
 Instead, as next major leap we want to fully automate the physical device to solve some more tasks.
-One key technologies to apply will be image processing needed to capture the system's state (e.g., location of the ball).
+One key technology to apply will be image processing needed to capture the system's state (e.g., location of the ball).

 ## Uploaded material
 - [X] Reports ([Master thesis](docs/reports))